 Aloe vera naturally provides a source for vitamins A, C, D, E, B, B-1, B-2, B12, and folic acid.
 Vitamins A, C, and E are antioxidants that help to protect cells, and the folic acid can help increase the antioxidants in other healthy foods to absorb vitamins and nutrients.
 Vitamins B-12 aids in maintaining a healthy cardiovascular and nervous system, along with serving multiple metabolic functions.

 Consuming Aloe gel can also improve the health of your skin. it also helps keep your skin supple and hydrated.

 Aloe vera has 20 amino acids essential for the production of muscle tissues, too, 8 of which are not naturally produced by the body and must be supplemented in your diet.
 There are also 7 key enzymes that can enhance nutrient absorption and helps break down food.

 Studies have found Aloe Vera is beneficial to the digestive system and overall gut health as well.
 It also buffers stomach acid, which helps to counteract foods that cause indigestion.

-Using Aloe Vera for joint health has become popular due to its positive effect on inflammation.
-The combination of other benefits make oral Aloe Vera a good choice for providing overall joint support.
+Using Aloe Vera for joint health has become popular due to its potential positive effect on inflammation.
+While the science remains outstanding, the combination of other benefits make oral Aloe Vera a good choice for providing overall joint support.

 Nearly the only possible side effects from eating Aloe Vera occur when people accidentally or unknowingly consume the aloin-containing outer skin of the leaf.
 Too much consumption of aloin can cause stomach cramps, intestinal spasms, diarrhea, or kidney issues which is why it is important to opt for an organic pure Aloe Vera product that has been specially processed to remove any aloin.